The jail where Jeffrey Epstein killed himself is crumbling | WTOP

 The Bureau of Prisons has long been plagued by allegations of serious misconduct and abuse and has faced blistering criticism from the Justice Department’s inspector general, advocates and lawmakers.
 Just in the past two years, the agency has struggled with a failed response to the pandemic, a series of escapes, deaths and critically low staffing levels that have hampered responses to emergencies.

+Staff members in Brooklyn are also preparing for the influx of new inmates by increasing telephone and video conferencing capabilities for visits with lawyers.
+The jail has built special rooms at the top of each unit with televisions for inmates to meet one-on-one with their lawyers virtually, in addition to the 20 attorney conference rooms in the regular visiting area.

+The Brooklyn jail also offers a program for prisoners to earn GED diplomas, along with other educational programs and group therapy.
+The medical unit — staffed with about 30 people currently and more being brought from Manhattan — features a full dental suite, urgent care rooms and a handful of examination rooms for inmates to see Bureau of Prisons doctors.

 As for the Manhattan jail, when the last inmate leaves, it’s not clear what will happen.
-The department hasn’t said yet what it would spend to fix the facility — or if would even reopen.
+The department hasn’t said yet what it would spend to fix the facility.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.